Should I Leave Music On For My Cat?

 So which types of music are good for cats?

 One kind of music that can work for cats is “white noise.”
-It has static but occasionally changes frequency.
+It has static but changes frequency occasionally.
 It’s similar to the sound of rain or wind blowing.

-Music with these types of frequencies is perfect for cats because their hearing is mainly in the ultrasonic range, which is above the level of human hearing.
+Music with these types of frequencies suits cats perfectly because their hearing is mainly in the ultrasonic range, above human hearing.

-It’s best to keep the volume at a medium level, similar to the type of noise you’d find in restaurants or cafes.
+Keep the volume at a medium level, like the typical noise in restaurants or cafes.

-Also, a great kind of music that is excellent for cats is called “piano music.”
-It’s one of the most relaxing types, regardless of whether it’s in the form of chords or singing.
+A great kind of music for cats is “piano music.”
+It’s one of the most relaxing types, whether chords or singing.

-If your cat does not seem to have a preference, then it is best to go for this type of music since it has been proven that cats enjoy relaxing tunes.
-However, if your cat seems to prefer playing with objects or lying down during the day instead of sleeping, you
+If your cat shows no preference, choose this music type; it’s proven that cats enjoy relaxing tunes.
+If your cat prefers playing with objects or lying down during the day instead of sleeping, you should try this.

 Differences Between Cat’s Hearing and Human Hearing